Bigraded notions of formality and Aeppli-Bott-Chern-Massey products: Bigraded notions of formality

 \section{Bigraded notions of formality}

 In usual rational homotopy theory, a commutative differential graded algebra (cdga) is called \textit{formal} if it is connected by a chain of quasi-isomorphisms to a cdga with trivial differential (whose underlying algebra is consequently isomorphic to the cohomology of the original cdga).
+A singly-graded complex additively splits into dots and lines (i.e. zigzags of length two), where the latter do not contribute to cohomology.
+Hence we may interpret formality of a cdga as the existence of a chain of quasi-isomorphisms to a cdga with either only dots, or (equivalently) with no shapes that do not contribute to cohomology.
 This motivates the following two notions of formality in the bigraded setting, where we wish to consider the differentials $\del$ and $\delbar$ on equal footing:

-\begin{defi} A cbba $A$ is called: \begin{enumerate} \item \textbf{weakly formal}, if it is connected by a chain of weak equivalences to a cbba $H$ which satisfies $\del_H\delbar_H=0$. \item \textbf{strongly formal}, if it is connected by a chain of weak equivalences to a cbba $H$ which satisfies $\del_H=\delbar_H=0$. \end{enumerate} We use the same terminology if $A$ is augmented and the weak equivalences preserve augmentations.
+\begin{defi} A cbba $A$ is called: \begin{enumerate} \item \textbf{weakly formal}, if it is connected by a chain of weak equivalences to a cbba $H$ which satisfies $\del_H\delbar_H=0$. \item \textbf{strongly formal}, if it is connected by a chain of weak equivalences to a cbba $H$ which satisfies $\del_H=\delbar_H=0$. \end{enumerate} We use the same terminology if $A$ is augmented and the weak equivalences preserve augmentations. \end{defi}

+\begin{rem} The augmented versions of formality imply the unaugmented versions.
+Conversely, one can show that if $A$ admits a connected cofibrant model in the sense of \cite{Ste23}, the unaugmented versions imply the augmented ones. \end{rem} A strongly formal cbba is one that is connected by a chain of weak equivalences to a cbba whose underlying complex consists only of dots, while a weakly formal one is connected to a cbba which additively has no squares.

-\end{defi} Note that strong formality implies weak formality and the $\deldelbar$-lemma (the latter being an (additive) $E_1$--isomorphism invariant of double complexes).
+Note that strong formality implies weak formality and the $\deldelbar$-lemma (the latter being an (additive) bigraded quasi--isomorphism invariant of double complexes).
 In the definition of strong formality, one may thus take $H$ to be $H_{BC}(A)$.
 Conversely if $A$ satisfies the $\deldelbar$-lemma, weak and strong formality are equivalent.

-\begin{rem} Since we are not assuming the existence of real structures on our cbba's, these notions are a priori unrelated to the notions of \emph{Dolbeault formality} and \emph{strict (Dolbeault) formality} considered in \cite[p.187]{NT78}, as in both cases the weak equivalences considered (the former being in the category of bigraded algebras with a single, $\delbar$, differential, and the latter being in the category of cbba's) require only an isomorphism on $\delbar$-cohomology.
-If we were to require all considered cbba's to have a real structure, and the maps between them to preserve this structure (e.g. if the chain of weak equivalences were induced by holomorphic maps of complex manifolds), then the notions of strict formality and strong formality would coincide.
-Without these additional requirements, the two notions are different; see \Cref{hopf}. \end{rem}